OptimalBI/magnumbi-dispatch-python-library/README.md

-# Python - MagnumBI Dispatch Client
+# Python - MagnumBI Dispatch Client Library

 MagnumBI Dispatch manages microservice communication and interaction simply.
 It is easy to develop and integrate with your small to medium sized development teams.

+This is the client library for python.
+Too use see below.
+For the repository used to develop this libary [see here](../magnumbi-dispatch-python-development)

 ## Requirements
 Python 3.3 or greater.
 Python 2.x not supported.

 ## Getting started
 Clone this project into a subfolder of your project.
 See the example below for more details.

 PyPI coming soon!